tlevine/dada.pink/whom-to-email/index.md

 that I don't know particularly well.
 I managed to come up with a rather simple function that worked pretty well.

-The function requires two numbers that describe the entirity of my interactions with that email address.
+The function requires two numbers that describe the entirety of my interactions with that email address.

 * The number of emails I sent to it before 16 weeks ago